aliencube/AzureFunctions.Extensions/docs/openapi.md

 }
 ```

-### `local.settings.json` or App Settings ###
+### `local.settings.json` or App Settings Blade ###

-On either your `local.settings.json` or App Settings on Azure Functions instance, those details should be set up to render Open API metadata:
+On either your `local.settings.json` or App Settings on Azure Functions instance, those details can be set up like:

 * `OpenApi__Info__Version`: **REQUIRED** Version of Open API document.
 This is not the version of Open API spec. eg. 1.0.0
 * `OpenApi__Info__Title`: **REQUIRED** Title of Open API document. eg. Open API Sample on Azure Functions